zacpwhite/BarcodeScannerPlugin/README.md

     * Copy the `res/raw` folder to the `res` folder of your Phonegap/Cordova project

 * Add this plugin to your Eclipse Cordova Project:
-    * Copy the classes ScanditSDK.java and ScanditSDKActivity.java from the src/android folder of this github repo (in the com.mirasense.scanditsdk.plugin package) into your project preserving the package hierarchy.
+    * Download this project as a zip and copy the classes ScanditSDK.java and ScanditSDKActivity.java from the src/android folder of this github repo (in the com.mirasense.scanditsdk.plugin package) into your project preserving the package hierarchy.
     * Refresh your eclipse project for the files to show up in Eclipse

 * Add ScanditSDK jar file to your build path: